MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 What we want is an analogue to `double` that, instead of operating on numbers, operates on queries.
-Such functions are called query combinators.
+Such functions are called query *combinators*.
 We can convert any Julia function to a query combinator by passing the function and its arguments to `Lift`.

     Double(X) = Lift(double, (X,))